Preparing a Ditch Bag

 Ditch bags like this one by ACR are specifically designed for abandon ship situations.

 Boats seldom sink.
-But when they do—either due to a collision, fire or some other calamity, events can “go south” quickly.
+When they do—either due to a collision, fire or some other calamity—events can “go south” quickly.
 Take for example what happened to Steven Callahan, who collided with what he thinks was a whale while on a single-handed passage from the Canaries to the West Indies.
 As Steve states, “The water came thundering in like a river.”
 Before Steve’s boat sank, he was able to grab his ditch bag—which contained a number of items instrumental to his survival.

 A ditch bag, also called an abandon ship bag, contains key items needed to summon help and to survive in a life raft while waiting for rescue to arrive.
 A ditch bag must be kept in an accessible location onboard, ready for immediate removal should the need arise.